maybeanerd/eoy/slides.md

 Still using it ✨

 ---
-layout: image-right
+layout: intro-image-right
 image: './images/cluster.jpg'
 transition: slide-up
 ---

 # The Home Cluster

-It's kubernetes running on 3, I mean 2, raspberry pi 4s.
+It's kubernetes running at home.

-- The jetson nano module is not set up yet.
-- The fourth node is on it's way.
+Sometimes I cry myself to sleep because I can't get it to work.

+Other times I am happy it works so perfectly.

+## State:
+- Went from 3 to 2 nodes because one is weak AF.
+Soon to be 3 again.
+Maybe sometime 4.
-- There's like 7 services running on it.
+- 6 services running on it atm.
 - There's a nice uptime dashboard

-## State:
-Sometimes I cry myself to sleep because I can't get it to work.

-Other times I am happy it works.

 ---
-layout: image-right
+layout: intro-image-right
 image: './images/github.png'
 transition: slide-up
 ---